vinfalardeau/RE-rosgen/README.md

 # rosgenrr

-Activity applying reproducibility principles to Rosgen Classifications of streams
+Research activity applying reproducibility principles to a GIS-based implementation of Rosgen Stream Classification.

+Please **view online only** while this repository is still in development.